samnzay/Kubernetes-for-DevOps/Memo.md

 - Now, If we change the DB_URL, we just adjust the ConfigMap. we do not need to rebuild and go through the whole cycle.

+- Part of the External configurtions can be Database ```Username``` and ```password``` , which may also change in the application deployment Process.
+But:

+**Warning** : Dont put Credentials into ConfigMap. especially in plain text. `it is insecure` even though they are part of external configuration.

+- For this purpose, kubernetes has another component called `Secret`.

+### Secret

+Secret Is like ConfigMap, the only difference is that `it is used to store secret data`, Like credetials, Certificates and other things you do not want other people to have access to.
+And it is not stored in plain text format of course!. but in `base64 encoded ` format.

+    Eg: DB_USER = username
+        DB_PASSWORD = pwd

+- The Built-in Security mechanism in kubernetes is not enabled by default.

+**Note** : You can use the Secret component as environmrnt variable or as a Properties file.